 Migrate Xen VDI

-To Migrate a Xen VDI to another storage repository via command line you can follow the below-given steps:
+To Migrate a Xen VDI to another storage repository via command line, then you can follow the below-given steps:

 Run xe vm-disk-list vm=$VM , which will display both disks and the storage repositories where these disks are stored in.